jonlabelle/SublimeJsPrettier/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 > [!WARNING]
 > Failure to provide adequate details of your problem, as demonstrated in this document, will result in automatic closure of your issue.
-Please don't waste our time.
+Please don't waste our time, or yours.

 ---